 The following provides a brief overview of the proposed amendments to the UDO.
-If Council concurs with the proposed modifications, an ordinance to adopt the changes will be brought forward at a future meeting.
-Each topic is cross-referenced with the actual page number within the UDO, which is the number at the bottom right of the pages in Attachment 1.
+Each topic is cross-referenced with the actual page number within the UDO, which is the number at the bottom right of the pages in Exhibit A to CB-1975.